-The MNSYY Elders program allows for self enhancement and cultural knowledge to enhance participants knowledge, supports, skills and quality of life.
-In response to community demand, in 2014, we began the Elders program and cultural circles to VNHS.
+The MNSYY Elders program was created in response to community demand in 2014 when we began the Elders program and cultural circles at VNHS.
 The goal of this program is to directly address culture-identity as a focus in improving the resilience and healing journey.

 Mmooooooke Sii Yea Ya (MSNYY) All My Relations Elders